Utkarsh067/Docker-Projects-/Containerizing a Static website/Step by step guide.md

 # Steps
 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/) from the given link.

-2. Create a docker project folder on your PC
+2. Create a Docker project folder on your PC

-      In that folder, first create a docker file and write this code
+      In that folder, first create a Docker file and write this code

 ```
 FROM ubuntu:latest